patrickbwarren/transam-triton/EMULATOR.md

   enabled) and write these 4 bits to Triton port `FE` (port C), then read the data from Triton port `FC` (port A);

-- to _program_ the EPROM, write `0x88` (control word), write the data to Triton port `FC` (port A), write the least significant 8 bits of the required address to Triton port `FD` (port B), logical OR the most significant two bits of the address with `0x08`, and write these 4 bits to Triton port `FE` (port C) to initiate programming pulse;
+- to _program_ the EPROM, write `0x88` to Triton port `FF` (control word), write the data to Triton port `FC` (port A), write the least significant 8 bits of the required address to Triton port `FD` (port B), logical OR the most significant two bits of the address with `0x08`, and write these 4 bits to Triton port `FE` (port C) to initiate programming pulse;

-- to _test_ whether the programming pulse has completed read the top 4 bits of Triton port `FE` (port C) and test if bit 7 is set to '0'.
+- to _test_ whether the programming pulse is completed, read the top 4 bits of Triton port `FE` (port C); the programming pulse is completed if bit 7 is set to '0'.

 In the emulator, as mentioned, the 1 ms is not emulated so that after initiating the programming pulse the bit 7 of port C is _immediately_